muhamuttaqien/kml-ai/README.md

   </a>
 </p>

-More detail, contact me: muha.muttaqien@gmail.com
+For more detail, please contact me: muha.muttaqien@gmail.com